 Sample: The most basic data entity is the nucleotide sequence produced by a single lane.

-Sample set: This nested entity type is used in certain tools specifically designed to carry out steps that requires an input of a group of multiple samples, such as with joint genotyping or panel-of-normals generation.
+Sample set: This nested entity type is used in certain tools specifically designed to carry out steps that requires an input group of multiple samples, such as with joint genotyping or panel-of-normals generation.

 Participant: This entity type uses a participant id to keep track of samples that belong to the same individual, for instance if survey subjects provide multiple types of biological samples (spit, blood, etc).